MSHOSSAIN96/-Mixed-Signal-Physical-Design-Flow-with-Sky130/README.md

 **1.3 Steps to create pins in macro LEF:**

+**Current IP layouts and its limitations**

+So when we open the LEF file we see its incomplete.
+The pin descriptions are NOT included in the file.
+If we look at the layout window displaying the layout, we wont see the pins.
+Note that the layout only shows the labels.
+And the magic tool does not recognize these labels.
+LEF file must have several fields which seem to be absent.

+PnR tools won't accept such incomplete LEF.

 **Exploring the Design**

 In this window, we can see the design of the multiplexer.
 The tallest structure in the layout represents the multiplexer, and by zooming in, we can examine it more closely.